Healthdirect Free Australian health advice you can count on.

 The dentist will usually file down healthy teeth to prepare the dental bridge.

-How do you care for your dental bridge?
+How should I care for a dental bridge?

 What are the benefits and risks of a dental bridge procedure?